La Marmotte: Route

 Unlike the other famous French cyclosportive, the Étape du Tour, that has a different route each year, the Marmotte route is fixed.
 Covering a distance of 174.4 km and with 5180 m of climbing, the route is considered to be one of the hardest of any cyclosportive and comparable to the most challenging high mountain stages of the Tour de France.
 Several famous Tour de France mountains feature; the Col du Glandon, Col du Télégraphe, Col du Galibier and the final ascent of the legendary Alpe d'Huez.
-Le Le Bourg-d'Oisans hosts the start of the event.
+Le Bourg-d'Oisans hosts the start of the event.

 The route for the 2015 edition was changed due to the Tunnel du Chambon (the route off the Galibier to the Alpe) being closed due to cracks being found after a landslide.
 The altered route included the Lacets de Montvernier and also the ascent of the Col de Croix de Fer via the Col du Mollard (starting from Villargondran).
 The route was 176 km, including 5,200m of climb.